shigeyf/ai-digitalmedia/README.md

     * App Service Plan (Dedicated Plan) – There is no timeout (if AlwaysOn is enabled)
   * If a deployment target resource group already contains an App Service Plan (Dedicated Plan), Azure Functions app will be contained in that App Service Plan (Dedicated Plan)

-4. Deploy Azure Logic Apps
+### 7. Deploy sample media workflow into an Azure Logic App account

   <a href="" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+## How to try this sample demo application

+TO BE DOCUMENTED